jhpro0223/Final_Project_8/README.md

 The original loan data is sourced from Kaggle Credit Risk Analytics case.
 [https://www.kaggle.com/datasets/ranadeep/credit-risk-dataset](https://www.kaggle.com/datasets/ranadeep/credit-risk-dataset "loan data source")

-The data has been further enriched by joining US census bureau data using zip code as the key.
+The data has been further enriched by joining [https://data.census.gov/](US census bureau data) using zip code as the key.
 Please refer to the Entity Relationship Diagram for reference.
 ![](database/ERD.png)

 Please be noted that both loan data and census data have way too many columns, so for aesthetic purpose, only a few sample columns are shown in the diagram below.
-The metadata can also be found in the respect folders in []('./census_data')
+The metadata can also be found in the respect folders in [census_data](census data folder).

 ## Hypothesis statement